finarly/Notes/In_progress/Exam prep.md

 - tests
 - description

 As columns are not resources, *tags* and *meta* properties are not true configurations.
-They do not ingerit the *tags* or *meta* values of their parent resources.
+They do not inherit the *tags* or *meta* values of their parent resources.

 However, you can select a generic test, defined on a column, using tags applied to its column or top-level resources.